javrasya/django-river/docs/api/instance.rst

 -------

-This is the function that helps you to approve next approval of the object easily. ``django-river`` will handle all the availibility and the authorization issues.
+This is the function that helps you to approve next approval of the object easily. ``django-river`` will handle all the availability and the authorization issues.

 >>> my_model.river.my_state_field.approve(as_user=team_leader)
 >>> my_model.river.my_state_field.approve(as_user=team_leader, next_state=State.objects.get(name='re_opened_state'))